A Baker’s Dozen of Teaching Ideas for the Frazzled Drama Teacher

 - Costume design–read the production you are rehearsing and design for the production

-- Set design–study design and create a model for your production
+- Set design–-study design and create a model for your production

 - Famous theater artists–learn about and portray him or her through a short monologue about their life such as James Earl Jones

 - Technical theater–view video clips about various Broadway productions.
 I have a blog post about this at Never Underestimate the Influence of Teaching with Videos